electrode-io/fynpo/packages/fyn/README.md

 That will install `my-awesome-module` into your node_modules.
 You can continue to develop and test `my-awesome-module` in its own directory and have the changes reflected in your app directly.
 Unlike `npm link`, your app resolves dependencies for `my-awesome-module` instead of relying on having them installed under `my-awesome-module/node_modules`.

 See [using flat-module](#using-flat-module) if you are interested in trying it out.

+## Package Resolution and Layout

+As a package manager, the top level `node_modules` installed by `fyn` is a flat list of all the modules your application needs.
+It's easier to view and smaller in size.
+Extra versions of a module will be installed under a directory `__fv_`, and linked through symlinks or [flat-module].

+`fyn` has an asynchronous and concurrent dependency resolution engine that is 100% compatible with node's nesting design, and properly handles `optionalDependencies`.

 # Install